tanraya/playmo/README.md

 ***

-### What should be here (TODO)?
+## What it does

-* You can install JQuery or Mootools
+* It installs JQuery or Mootools depending on your preference
-* HTML5 layout instead of default rails layout
+* It replaces default layout with HTML5-Boilerplate
-* Customized styles for article container
+* It generates HomeController with index action and view
-* Rails generator that installs playmo-rails in your app
+* It generates a set of useful helpers in ApplicationHelper
-* Generate HomeController with index action
+* It removes default rails javascripts
-* Add 404 error page (into ApplicationController)
+* It replaces prototype-ujs with jquery-ujs or mootools-ujs

-* Custom styles for forms (including formtastic)
+### Limitations
-* Delete default rails css and js files
+Install the gem *only* in the new empty app.
+Installation in ready apps is not supported yet and you may accidentally damage the files in your app.